AyzFizn/SpanishLens/README.md

-README – How to Open This App on macOS
+How to Open This App on macOS

 Please follow these steps carefully to run the app on your Mac.